-Keep your stroller with you instead of checking it
+Keep your stroller with you instead of checking it…or use a Doona!

 Speaking of car seats and strollers, you should definitely keep your stroller with you in the airport instead of checking it with other checked luggage.
 This way you can load up your stroller with your carry on, backpack, diaper bag, snacks, etc. so you don’t have to carry them through the airport.

-Then when you get to the gate, you can gate-check the stroller and car seat if necessary.
-If the flight isn’t full, they will let you bring your car seat onto the plane which is honestly so nice.
+When you get to the gate, you can gate-check the stroller (and car seat if necessary).
+If the flight isn’t full, the flight attendants will let you bring your car seat onto the plane which is honestly so nice.
 We finally got to do this on our most recent flight back to LA and Ryser slept in his car seat the whole time!
 It was amazing to be hands-free instead of having him in my lap the whole time.

 Side Note: I brought my nice stroller with me, but if I had a lower quality one I would have brought it instead!
 My stroller hasn’t been ruined from traveling but has definitely been scratched!
 If you plan to gate check your stroller, you can bring a trash bag to wrap your car seat and stroller to help keep it from being damaged, from getting dirty and from getting wet.
 But, the trash bag won’t protect it completely.